dagster-io/dagster/docs/sections/api/apidocs/execution.rst

             # configurably materialize output values
             outputs: {
               __output_name__: {
-                # if an output_materialization_config is specified, that schema must be satisfied
+                # if an dagster_type_materializer is specified, that schema must be satisfied
                 # here; pickleable types will generally allow output as follows:
                 pickle: {
                   path: String